AkimotoRyou/ModMail/README.md

 ## Change Log

-1. Migrate Database system from sqlite to replDB.
-2. Due to replDB limitation, queue feature are removed and several other changes are made.
+1. Events separated from index file make it easier for me to maintain or add stuff.
+2. Permission check are now sentralized in commandHandler.js instead of in individual command file.
+3. Config value are now checked before executing the command and will notify if it's invalid.
+4. Several commands are now merged, use `<prefix>help <command name>` for more info.
+5. More bot action logged in console for easier debugging.